-There are two ways to change the set speed:
+There are three ways to change the set speed:

-- Accelerate or decelerate to the desired speed then roll the speed adjustment control upwards (+). - Increase or decrease the speed by rolling the speed adjustment control upwards (+) or downwards (-), until the desired speed is obtained.
+- Accelerate or brake to the desired speed then briefly rotate the speed adjust control upwards (+). - Increase or decrease the speed by rotating • the speed adjust control upwards (+) or downwards (-), until the required set speed is shown on the message centre.
+The vehicle speed will gradually change to the selected speed.